LoyolaChicagoCode/cs2-project11-listperformance-java/README.md

-# Loyola COMP 271 Lab 3
+# Loyola COMP 271 Lab Activity 3

-# Individual project
+# Pair project

-Collaborate with your classmates on a conceptual level but do not share code.
+Collaborate with your teammates but submit individually.
-Submit individually.

 # Objectives